Estimating the Number of Infected Cases in COVID-19 Pandemic: Results

-We apply our approach to each of the 50 states and the US.
-The data are available from Wikipedia \cite{WikiCovid19US}.
-Due to the large variation of the population at different states, we calculate the ratio of missing cases out of the number of reported cases for individual states.
-The ratio for type I cases is shown in Figure~\ref{figure:unSeen50Type1}.
-Due to the lack of reported case data for individual states by age groups, we use the overall estimate, which is 87.94\% according to discussions in Section~\ref{section:popMatch}, for the ratio of type II cases for all the states.
-The overall ratio for type I cases for the US is estimated to be 32.60\%.
-Combining with the 87.94\% ratio for type II cases, this gives an estimated ratio of missing cases versus the reported number at 120.54\%.
-In other words, the reported number should multiply by a factor of 220.54\% to reflect the true number of infected cases. \\ \\ With the unreported numbers estimated, we can estimate the {\it infection ratio}, defined as the ratio of the number of infected cases out of the population.
-The overall infection ratio of the US is estimated to be 0.53\%, or 1.75 million, as of Apr 20, 2020.
-If we use the associated death toll at about 50k, then the case mortality rate is calculated as 2.85\%, which is close to the WHO suggested estimation of 3.4\% \cite{WHOCOVIDMortality}.
-The infection ratio for individual states are visualized as heatmap in Figure~\ref{figure:heatmapInf50}.
+Due to the lack of reported case data by age groups for some individual states, we use the overall estimate for the US, which is 87.94\% according to discussions in Section~\ref{section:popMatch}, for the ratio of type II cases for all the states. \\ \\ The overall ratio of type I cases for the US is estimated to be 32.60\% by aggregating estimated type I cases from individual states.
+Combining with the type II case ratio at 87.94\%, this gives an estimated ratio of missing cases versus the reported number at 120.54\% for the US.
+In other words, the reported number of cases for the US should multiply by a factor of 220.54\% to reflect the true number of infected cases.
+This is close to the estimate given in \cite{EwaldMyrskyla2020} which is twice as large as the number of reported cases for the US as of Apr 17, 2020.
+Our result implies that the proportion of cases never captured by any medical systems out of all the infected cases is about 87.94/220.54=39.87\% as of Apr 20, 2020.
+This is not far from estimations given by \cite{TianWangZhang2020} which predicates that the ratio of unidentified cases in NY, NJ, and CA by July 11, 2020 in the range between 18.49\% and 33.20\%.
+Our estimate is also consistent to a meta-analysis of over 10 studies \cite{Byambasuren2020} which reports an asymptomatic ratio in the range of 15\%-40\%. \\ \\ With the unreported numbers estimated, we can estimate the {\it infection ratio}, defined as {\it the ratio of the number of infected cases out of the population}.
+The overall infection ratio of the US is estimated to be 0.53\%, or 1.75 million infected cases, as of Apr 20, 2020.
+If we use the associated death toll at about 50k, then the case mortality rate is calculated as 2.85\%, which is close to the WHO suggested estimation of 3.4\% \cite{WHOCOVIDMortality} in March, 2020.
+The infection ratios for individual states are visualized as heatmap in Figure~\ref{figure:heatmapInf50}.
 Heavily hit states are NY, NJ, CT, RI, MA, and LA with infection ratio estimated at 2.61\%, 2.11\%, 1.22\%, 1.15\%, 1.31\% and 1.04\%, respectively, as of Apr 20, 2020.
-The trend of infection ratio and cases by time for these states is shown in Figure~\ref{figure:trendInf6}.
-It can be seen that, except LA, the infection ratio for all other five states are still rapidly increasing.
+The trend of the infection ratio and cases over time for these states is shown in Figure~\ref{figure:trendInf6}.
+It can be seen that, except LA, the infection ratios for all other five states are still rapidly increasing.
 NJ shows a similar growing pattern as NY, while the three New England states, CT, RI and MA, are similar.